suhasbhattu/quark-dsa/README.md

   **Combinations of the list**

   You can get number of arrangements of k entities out of set of n entities.
+It will give you the result of `nCk`

   ```js
   import { combinations } from "quark-dsa";